 1. Implement a Strong SEO Strategy

-You don’t just want more website traffic; you want more traffic from potential customers who are searching for a solution you can offer.
+You don’t just want to increase website traffic; you want to increase website traffic from potential customers who are searching for a solution you can offer.
 The best indication of that is your organic traffic—traffic driven by search.

 Considering 70-80 percent of searchers only focus on organic results, according to MarTech, organic traffic is the best opportunity you have to grow your website traffic.
 A strong SEO strategy starts by understanding what your buyers are most likely to search for.
 You probably already have a good idea of what that is, but the data might surprise you.
 For instance, let’s say you sell accounting software.
 Plenty of people search for that—more than 12,000 a month, according to SEMrush—so naturally, you want to rank on the first page of Google for that term.